MicrosoftDocs/azure-databases-docs/articles/cosmos-db/nosql/iot-partitioning-example.md

 While this is the recommended strategy, let's also take a look at other potential options customers often consider and their trade-offs.

-## Other Potential Partition Keys and Tradeoffs
+## Other potential partition keys and tradeoffs

 ### Device ID